26 Donation Page Best Practices For Nonprofits – Tips and Examples

 In 2020, 49% of global online traffic is mobile internet traffic.
 And 98.7% of social media users access websites or apps through a mobile device.

 By incorporating mobile-responsive page design, nonprofits can increase their donations by 126% on average.
-If a visitor becomes frustrated when attempting to make a donation to your organization via a mobile device, chances are good that they will leave your site without giving.
+If a visitor becomes frustrated when attempting to donate to your organization via a mobile device, chances are good that they will leave your site without giving.

 The growth in mobile giving has been rising since the increase in the number of smartphone users.
 To capitalize on mobile fundraising, read our comprehensive guide on mobile giving and ride along with the trend.